warren-bank/testing-readme-before-commit/README.md

 #### Description:

+Command-line tool to:
-Command-line tool to deploy Ethereum contracts to a blockchain
+* deploy Ethereum contracts to a blockchain
+* save addresses (of deployed contracts) to JSON files

 #### Usage: